qjsarah/philtransweb/public/src/README.md

 - #FFF112
 ## TO DO (ekis if mahirap)
 - background image cms
-- color cms

 - database archive
 - navbar icon and effect

-- testimonial update
-- animate edit buttons
+- Login & Regsitration Mobile Viewport
+- Add Readmore in Welcome section